Ba duan jin: detailed explanation

 Wushu is an umbrella term for numerous Chinese martial, folk, and ritual arts.
 A literal translation from the original is always very difficult because of the philosophical and historical overtones, and complex concepts are rarely deciphered unambiguously.
 The term “wushu” ( 武术 wǔshù) consists of two characters “Wu” (武 wǔ) for “military, martial” and “shu”…

-Chinese language and calligraphy classes at kung fu school in China
+Chinese language and calligraphy classes

-Chinese language and calligraphy classes at kung fu school in China
+Chinese language and calligraphy classes

 Traditional kung fu includes a set of practices, physical and spiritual.
 And there is no physical progress if the inner and outer do not develop together.
 Historically, the spiritual components of the Chinese martial arts include qigong, meditation, breathing practices, concentration exercises, calligraphy and language learning.
 At any Shaolin Kung Fu school the opportunity to…